 - Getting an Advocate to Fight for You

 We talk about nursing home abuse as treating residents poorly.
-The real definition of abuse is more narrow and it hinges on intent.
+The actual definition of abuse is more narrow.
+It hinges on intent.
 Abuse is on purpose.
-Neglect is not caring enough to commit the time and/or resources to do the right thing.
+Neglect is not caring enough to commit the time or resources to do the right thing.

 Today most states do not bother to distinguish between the two crimes and often refer to crimes of actual physical violence or offensive/harmful physical contact simply as “assault and battery”.
 How does this manifest itself in a nursing home?
 Much like abusive adults with children: a punch to the face, a kick to the leg, an uninvited hug from behind or the insertion of a needle into a patient’s arm without the patient’s consent.